llvm/llvm-project/clang/docs/UsersManual.rst

 For example: -mno-tocdata=g5,g1 -mtocdata=g1,g2 -mno-tocdata=g2 -mtocdata=g3,g4
 results in -mtocdata=g1,g3,g4

-Name of variables not having external linkage will be ignored.
+Names of variables not having external linkage will be ignored.

 **Options:**